 So if you’re in for a safe, relaxing family time—don’t go swimming unless the beach of your choice has lifeguards.

 It’s a different story for adventurous surfers, though.
 Kauai winters are something any surfer looks forward to for the rest of the year as winter waves are truly powerful and pose a challenge any experienced surfer wants to take on.
-If you’re in for an exciting surfing time in winter, here are some of the finest locations.

 Don’t Miss the Whales